Full Time Temporary

 2. Baccalaureate in Nursing required; Master's Degree in Nursing or Nursing Wound Care required or in progress.

-3. Completion of a recognized Stoma Nurse program and certification as a Stoma Nurse.
+4. Completion of recognized Wound Care certifications preferred.
+Completion of a recognized Stoma Nurse program and certification as a Stoma Nurse preferred.

 6. Evidence of ongoing professional development.